 Twenty three year old Chris, a Los Angeles native, came in to see Chester Griffiths, MD, at the Pacific Eye, Ear & Skull Base Center at Pacific Neuroscience Institute, for chronic sinus issues along with a deviated septum.
 After meeting with Dr. Griffiths and his team, Chris was scheduled for nasal sinus surgery.
-His mother was incredibly grateful and sent along this testimonial.
+His mother was incredibly grateful and sent along this patient story.

 Dear Dr Griffiths,

 I wanted to write to you to tell you the experience at your clinic from the other side of the desk.
 Most recently, you performed surgery on my son, Christopher.
 We were all nervous and, basically all suffer from anxiety.
 Chris went and saw you a few times before the surgery and continued to tell me how he felt fully supported and comfortable even though he was scaredto have his 10th surgery.
 As you know, it’s not just physical, it’s a complex psychological life event as well.
 It’s not just about the surgery, but the anxieties, uncertainties and thoughts of things going wrong, that are hard to deal with.
 All that said, I wanted to write to let you know how I felt as a mother and a patient.

 In the days before his surgery, Chris became very nervous and full of anxiety.
 Every time he asked me questions, I told him to call Paul, in your office.
 Every time he called, he was met with patience, kindness and answers to every question that he had.
 No matter what – Paul or whomever answered the phone, was kind.
 This is a big deal because a lot of other doctors and offices, have voicemail, don’t answer the phone, don’t get back to you – yet, your staff answered all the questions and made it easy for Chris to call.